Hossein Fatemi: Early life and education

 Fatemi was born in Nain on 10 February 1917, the youngest of five.
 He was educated in his hometown.
 In his teens he moved to Isfahan for higher education.
 He was a caustic critic of the Iranian monarch Rezā Shāh, and his views were candidly reflected in his newspaper editorials.
 From 1944 to 1948 he studied in France, where he earned a bachelor's degree in journalism.
 There he also received a doctorate degree in law in 1948.

-Career
+Career and activities

 After graduation, Fatemi returned to Iran and became instrumental in launching the daily titled Bākhtar (West) in Isfahan.
 From its founding in 1949, Fatemi was an active member of the Iranian National Front, the democratic and nationalist movement of Mosaddegh.
 Later the daily was moved to Tehran and began to be the mouthpiece of the front.
 He also contributed to a Tehran-based weekly newspaper, Mard-i Imruz, which was owned by his confidant, Mohammad Masud.
+Fatemi was one of 19 Mosaddegh supporters who organized a protest at the Marble Palace in October 1949 after they could not secure a seat in the Parliament in the elections.

-He served as an assistant to the prime minister and as deputy of Tehran in the Iranian parliament.
+Fatemi served as an assistant to the prime minister and as deputy of Tehran in the Iranian parliament.
 At the age of 33 he was appointed minister of foreign affairs to the Mosaddegh's cabinet in October 1952.
 He replaced Hossein Navab in the post.
 According to Mosaddegh's memoir, published after Fatemi's death, Fatemi was the initiator of the policy of oil nationalization in Iran.